-On hot days during the summer months, head to the IMAX 3D theater and watch stories as they are projected on gigantic 3D IMAX movie screens. there are currently two different movies and I would recommend one in the morning and one in the afternoon.
-Journey To Space Space gives an overview of NASA’s past space accomplishments, current activities and future plans narrated by Patrick Stewart.
+On hot days during the summer months, head to the IMAX 3D theater and watch stories as they are projected on gigantic 3D IMAX movie screens.
+There are currently two different movies and I would recommend one in the morning and one in the afternoon.
+Journey To Space gives an overview of NASA’s past space accomplishments, current activities and future plans.
+Journey To Space is narrated by Patrick Stewart.
 A Beautiful Planet features footage of Earth from the International Space Station (ISS) and is narrated by Jennifer Lawrence.
 Allow 1 hour per movie.

 KSC Bus Tour

 The first KSC bus tour begins at 10 AM and a bus departs every 15 minutes.
 This tour lasts about 2 hours and I was a bit apprehensive that this mission may be too boring for my kids, but am happy to say that it was not.
 The beginning of the bus tour was quite informative and packed with a wealth of information, but you really have to pay attention.
-For some reason, I really thought we would be able to unload from the buses ad take photos, but we were not allowed and if you wanted photos of the launch sites, you had to snap them through the bus windows.
+For some reason, I really thought we would be able to unload from the buses and take photos, but we were not allowed.
+If you wanted photos of the launch sites, you had to snap them through the bus windows.
 Super bummed about this and I wonder if there ever are photo opportunities for this part of the tour.

 The self-guided tour on the NASA buses highlight the space shuttle launch pads at the LC-39 Observation Gantry and the massive Saturn V moon rocket.
-The bus drops off at the tour of the Apollo 8 launch at the Apollo/Saturn V Center.
-Here you will be able to watch Neil Armstrong’s moonwalk, touch a moon rock, and get a close-up view of the giant Saturn V rocket by walking beneath the 363-foot rocket from the Saturn V mission -- which is pretty amazing!
+The bus drops visitors off at the Apollo 8 launch called the Apollo/Saturn V Center.
+Here you will be able to watch Neil Armstrong’s moonwalk, touch a moon rock, and get a close-up view of the giant Saturn V rocket by walking beneath the 363-foot rocket from the Saturn V mission -- which is pretty amazing! (see images)

 Kennedy Space Center recommends to leave yourself 2 hours for the KSC bus tours, which includes the Apollo Saturn V Center.
 We were there for about 1½ hours and that was enough time for my kids to explore everything.
 While KSC was rather busy the day we visited, I imagine some days may take a bit longer and some may take a shorter amount of time based on the number of visitors in this section (on this mission).
 The buses do run continually back and forth to the Kennedy Space Center so you can hop on a return bus at any time.
 The return bus takes approximately 10-minutes.

 Heroes & Legends featuring the U.S. Astronaut Hall of Fame

 On your way to the exit gates(or alternatively, you could complete this mission first), be sure to pass through the Heroes & Legends featuring the U.S. Astronaut Hall of Fame and look at all the amazing astronauts who have traveled to space.
 My daughters were VERY disappointed that there were only 9 women astronauts that have been inducted into the U.S. Astronaut Hall of Fame!
 Presently, there are approximately 60 women astronauts who have flown into space, and there are currently 10 female astronauts who have yet to fly in space.
 These women have not been inducted into the Hall of Fame.
-We hope to see many more women in space ad on those walls in the future!
+We hope to see many more women in space and on those walls in the future!